apache/arrow/python/doc/source/filesystems.rst

 .. code-block:: python

    import pyarrow as pa
-   hdfs = pa.HdfsClient(host, port, user=user, kerb_ticket=ticket_cache_path)
+   hdfs = pa.hdfs.connect(host, port, user=user, kerb_ticket=ticket_cache_path)
+   type(hdfs)

-By default, ``pyarrow.HdfsClient`` uses libhdfs, a JNI-based interface to the Java Hadoop client.
+By default, ``pyarrow.hdfs.HadoopFilesystem`` uses libhdfs, a JNI-based interface to the Java Hadoop client.
 This library is loaded **at runtime** (rather than at link / library load time, since the library may not be in your LD_LIBRARY_PATH), and relies on some environment variables.

 * ``HADOOP_HOME``: the root of your installed Hadoop distribution.
 Often has `lib/native/libhdfs.so`.